Alex Rif

-Alex Rif (אלכס ריף; born 1986) is an Israeli poet, cultural-social entrepreneur and community organizer whose works are published in the Hebrew language.
+Alex Rif (אלכס ריף; born 1986) is an Israeli poet, cultural-social entrepreneur, community organizer and podcast host whose works are published in the Hebrew language.

 Rif is the founder CEO of The Cultural Brigade, a social activist movement which rebranded Russian-Israeli culture and made the Russian-speaking immigrants feel at home.
 The Cultural Brigade is a subgroup of a larger Russian-Israeli social activist group, Generation 1.5.

 Rif's book of poetry, Silly Girl of the Regime, earned numerous awards, including the Matanel award for Promising Young Jewish Poet and the Bourgeoning Poets Award from the Ministry of Culture.

+In 2026, during the election campaign for the 26th Knesset, she announced that she was joining the Yashar! party with Gadi Eisenkot.
+As a part of her campaign, Rif said that Yashar! will vote to protect and preserve Israel's Law of Return, including its Grandchild Clause, which allows anyone with a Jewish grandparent to move to Israel and to get immediate Israeli citizenship after arriving in Israel.

 Life

 Rif was born in Ukraine in 1986.
 Later she and her family immigrated to Israel in 1991.
 She grew up in Netanya, a town in west-central Israel.
 Her mother worked as a house keeper and her father was an electrician.
 She studied in Tchernichovsky high school, volunteered for the student council and MDA, did a year of community service in the Bronfman Fellowship community and served as an IDF officer in the Intelligence Corp.
 She graduated from the Hebrew University in Jerusalem, where she obtained a B.A. in business and political science, as well as an M.A. in public policy.
 Worked in the Ministry of Economy as Senior Advisor to the Employment Commissioner in the field of unique population employment.

 During her childhood and youth, Rif did everything she could to assimilate into the Israeli "Sabra" culture, being ashamed of the language and culture of her parents and friends.
 Only at the age of 25 she became interested in her family's history and heritage.

 Rif graduated from the Mandel Leadership Program in Jewish Culture, Program 120 - a multicultural political reserve for a social partnership of the Shaharit Institute, and Helicon's poetry track.
 She's an avid speaker and lecturer on Russian culture related issues.
 In 2018, the Lady Globes newspaper picked Rif as one of the 20 most influential activists in Israel.

+She joined Gadi Eisenkot's party Yashar in late June 2026.
+She was the head of the party's olim integration program by August.